 Colorado state statutes define tuition classification and place the residency burden of proof on the student.
 Fort Lewis College cannot make exceptions to state law.
 We determine tuition classification based on your evidence of Colorado residency eligibility for in-state tuition in your admission application.

-Colorado state statute does not allow retroactive compliance, which means if you become a Colorado resident after you've begun school, you do not get to go back and change your tuition status.
+Colorado state statute does not allow retroactive compliance.
+This means if you become a Colorado resident after you've started school, you do not get to go back and change your tuition status.
 Also, a student who might not qualify for in-state tuition status in any state does not guarantee in-state tuition status in Colorado.

 Learn more about in-state tuition classification from the Colorado Department of Higher Education.

 Follow the directions in your admission application and provide all required residency information so our office can give you a timely decision on your tuition classification.